Aarthi-14/HR_Attrition_Analysis-PowerBI/README.md

  4. Attrition by Job Role:
-    - Used Clustered column Chart for this visualization that gives attrition count of the Employees by Job Role.
+    - Used Waterfall Chart for this visualization that gives attrition count of the Employees by Job Role.

  ![2024-10-25_13h08_48](https://github.com/user-attachments/assets/78c37806-ff4e-411d-885c-7b1423fbf4ad)